-37. The Hearing Officer also found that the average annual surface irrigation requirements based on 1990 through 2006 for the North Side Canal Company ("NSCC") as calculated by experts for the SWC and GWU differed by 473,217 acre-feet.
+- 41. The Hearing Officer also found that the average annual surface irrigation requirements based on 1990 through 2006 for the North Side Canal Company ("NSCC") as calculated by experts for the SWC and GWU differed by 473,217 acre-feet.
 R. Vol. 37 at 7097.
 Annual average requirements based on the 1990 through 2006 period for TFCC vary by 310,000 acre-feet.
 Id.
-These discrepancies do not indicate errors in formulations or calculations, but do demonstrate the range of values in the total irrigation demand that are possible if contributing components to that total demand are calculated using different methods, or with different estimates of unknown parameters.
+These discrepancies do not reflect errors in formulations or calculations, but do demonstrate the range of values in the total irrigation demand that are possible if contributing components to that total demand are calculated using different methods, or with different estimates of unknown parameters. - 42.
+Because of the above reasons, the Director declines to adopt the water balance method of determining the quantity of water needed by SWC members.
+Instead, the Director selects the BLY method of establishing an adequate supply to compare to the predicted water supply to determine any demand shortfall.